Enalean/tuleap-documentation-en/languages/en/administration-guide/howto.rst

 Setup tuleap-gitolite-membership
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Step 0 (to be done only once), on master, allow manifests to be fetched by http:

+- Copy ``/usr/share/tuleapplugins/git/etc/httpd/grokmirror.conf`` in ``/etc/httpd/conf.d/tuleap-plugins``
+- Restart apache so your mirror can fetch the manifest file

 Step 1: on the mirror, you need to setup minimal things:

 - install gitolite3:  ``yum install gitolite3``